EduardR02/Faster-ChatGPT/README.md

 - Because gemini streaming is different (and much slower) it's a giveaway (also it often uses double spaces often for some reason and ends with double new line sometimes), so either nerf the other models' streaming or idk, does not bother me that much tbh.

 # Security Notice
 Your API keys will be visible in the browser, including places like the Network tab of the developer console during API requests or within JavaScript variables at runtime.
-I never have access to your API key, but if you have concerns about its visibility, please refrain from using this extension.
+I never have access to your API key, but if you have concerns about its visibility, please refrain from using this extension (or use API keys with little credits which you are not afraid to lose).
 If you have suggestions for improving this, kindly submit a pull request with your proposed changes.

 ## Notes
 - Right now, only Chrome from version 116 is supported, as that is the first version with which you can open the side panel programmatically (0 clicks).
 - Doesn't work on some things like pdfs, or (very rarely) some sites with weird text selection because you can't get access to the selection.
 Might fix...

-## TLDR features
-- Regenerate response as many times as you like
-- Switch model mid conversation, you can even switch to regenerate a response with a new model.
-- Arena Mode personal ranking for your exact use cases.
-- Can switch between Arena and normal mode between responses.
-- Chat mode, opened through popup (with different prompt).
-- Thinking mode to let the model plan.

 ## Contribute
 I got what I wanted from this project, which is faster useful information access.